-gency Services Task Force to thoroughly investigate the funding inequity claims including the fact that MOFD can FIRST" all year long. solve this with no harm to itself.
+At the conclusion of its presentation to the Tri-Agency, FAIR called on the Orinda City Council to create a Citizens Emergency Services Task Force to thoroughly investigate the funding inequity claims including the fact that MOFD can solve this with no harm to itself.
 The Task Force should also generally review the status, needs and desires of the community with regards emergency services so that Orinda is aware of and can reasonably manage its emergency services.

 Steve Cohn